MISSION

 Additional thanks to Isabella Walter for helping me create the first website.
 I couldn't have done it without you!!
 And to Star Kolb for creating the Lily for the logo design.
 Also for taking the time for some creative activities with Lily's friends.
 You are such a creative and beautiful person whom I am grateful for!

 Extraordinary gratitude goes to Christopher Beitner, who was my boyfriend when Lily died.
-I would never have survived this without you being my shelter to the world and always there to just hug me, make me laugh or distract me with leisure games.
+I would never have survived this without you being my shelter to the world; and always there to just hug me, make me laugh or distract me with leisure games.
 You have such a big, kind heart.
 I know that is part of what Lily loved about you.
 Words will never be enough to convey how grateful I am that you were in Lily's life, in my life and that you are in the world!

 ~THANK YOU~